Easter Egg Brownies

 As a rule, brownies can be frozen for up to three months without losing their texture or flavor.

 To retain their chewy richness, you’ll want to cover them in plastic wrap and a double layer of foil.
-This extra protection stops them from getting freezer burnt.
+This extra protection prevents them from getting freezer-burned.

-When you’re ready to eat your brownies, simply unwrap them and allow them to stand at room temperature for a few hours.
-This is completely safe and is far easier than leaving them in the fridge for extended periods.
+When you’re ready to eat your brownies, simply unwrap them and let them stand at room temperature for a few hours.
+This is completely safe and far easier than leaving them in the fridge for extended periods.

 Easter Desserts